 The famous Cheeseburgers in Paradise is also in Lahaina, so it’s a great place to grab food one afternoon.
 This is especially so if you’re staying at one of the resorts in the Kaanapali area because Lahaina is so close by.
 After you eat your heart out in Lahaina, you can stroll the streets and burn off the big meal shopping until you drop!

-If you’re looking for more of a beach vibe when visiting Lahaina, there coastline here is breathtaking.
+If you’re looking for more of a beach vibe when visiting Lahaina, their coastline here is breathtaking.
 I’d recommend checking out Baby Beach or Kamehameha Iki Park.

 12. Spot different types of dolphins in their natural habitat.